fuzz-productions/iOSPlaybook/documentation.md

 ### Values

 Documentation is imperative.
 Given that we are an agency, our code is consumed by many developers inside and outside of Fuzz.
-Documentation should be updated and written in a manner that considers what a new programmer on the project would consider useful.
+Documentation should be updated and written in a manner that considers what a new programmer on the project would deem useful.

 You may still need [persuasion.](http://ericasadun.com/2016/11/03/swift-holy-war-comments-are-not-an-anti-pattern/)